keslingmj/MachineLearningRNASeq/Toil_Analysis_ObjOrient.md

 MAIN
 ----

 The RSEM-Counts file originated as the full set of GTEX and TCGA breast samples, both healthy and tumors, which numbered over 1200.
 I wanted an equal number of tumor and healthy samples in my training and test set, as it gave me the best chance at seeing how well my predictor performed.
 Further, some samples had been found by the Sloan-Kettering group to be of low quality, and these were filtered out.
-These steps were performed by another script.
+These steps were performed by another script (Toil\_RSEM.Rmd).
 Our starting dataframe here, is therefore called *toilSubset*, and has 387 samples.

 ``` r
 # just read already-subsetted dataframe